Barham, John Kenneth Interview

 Are you still able to drive?

 No. I drove ‘til I was about ninety-three or something like that; I wasn’t concentrating properly, I’d be over the white line, and the next thing I’d be in the cycle lane.
-And then one day I got a few horns; I thought.
-‘This is it, I’m going to give this driving away, I’m going to have an accident’ – I still had my licence – so I did.
-And the car I had was a Nissan, and I said to my granddaughter – she’s working in a dentist’s place in Wellington, but she was up here on holiday at the time – and I rang her up and I said, “Come and see me, I’ve got something for you.”
-So she came, and I had this key in my hand and I said, “There you are, there’s a key for you.”
+And then one day I got a few horns; I thought, ‘This is it; I’m going to give this driving away, I’m going to have an accident.’
+I still had my licence, and the car I had was a Nissan, and I said to my granddaughter – she’s working in a dentist’s place in Wellington, but she was up here on holiday at the time – and I rang her up and I said, “Come and see me, I’ve got something for you.”
+So she come [came]; I had this key in my hand and I said, “There you are, there’s a key for you.”
 “Oh, what’s that for?”
-I said “That’s my car.”
+I said “That’s for my car.”
 “Oh, I can’t afford that”, she said.
 I said, “You got twenty cents in your purse?”
 “Yep.”
 “Well give it to me”, I said, “you’ve just bought yourself a car.”
 [Chuckles] So I gave it to her for nothing.

 Well done.